dblqr/arch/README.md

 - If a build fails in CI/CD it should be blocking as a part of required repository checks.
 - Tests should also follow the same pattern.
-- Failed build logs should be triaged for patterns if failures are persistant and prioritzed for fixes.
+- Failed build logs should be triaged for patterns if failures are persistent and prioritized for fixes.

 #### Deployments